Spectral stability of metric-measure Laplacians: Introduction

 \subsection{Acknowledgement}

-We are grateful to Y.~Eliashberg, L.~Polterovich, and an anonymous editor of ``Geometry \& Topology'' for pointing out weaknesses of a preliminary version of the paper.
+We are grateful to Y.~Eliashberg, L.~Polterovich, and a number of other mathematicians for pointing out weaknesses in preliminary versions of the paper.
 We did our best in fixing these issues.
-We are grateful to F.~Galvin for helping us to find references.
+We are grateful to F.~Galvin and the anonymous referee for bringing our attention to some references.